chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Integration Patterns

 The CLI is great for prototyping, but you’ll likely want to wire these features into your own application.
-Content Buddy's modular design makes this easy.
+SPOT's modular design makes this easy.

 Here are some common integration points: